Measure Flow Effectiveness with Goals - Setup and Examples

 Summary

-When you create an email marketing campaign you should have a specific intent in mind, fon an action you want your customers to take.
+When you create an email marketing campaign, you should have a specific intent in mind for the action you want your customers to take.

-Your campaign goals should represent this intent with using user properties that should be updated or events that should occur.
+Your flow goals should represent this intent by using user properties that should be updated or events that should occur.

-For example, if you want trials to convert to paying, you should use an event based goal that is hit if the trial purchases your product.
+For example, if you want trials to convert to paying, you should use an event-based goal that is hit if the trial purchases your product.
+In Encharge, you can achieve this with the Goal step.

-Unlike other platforms, Encharge has taken a different approach to setting up goals.
-Generally, goals are defined as part of the automation settings rather than being part of the automation itself.
-With Encharge, you're able to use goals as part of the automation steps.
+Tip: Unlike other platforms, Encharge has taken a different approach to setting up goals.
+In other platforms, goals are defined as part of the automation settings rather than being part of the automation itself.
+In Encharge, you set goals as part of the automation steps.

 How to add or define a goal?

-What happens when a customer hits the campaign goal?
+What happens when a customer reaches the flow goal?

-When a contact hits your campaign goal they won't exit the series by default.
-If you'd like them to exit the campaign, double-click on the goal step and activate "End the flow for a person if they reach this flow".
+When a contact hits your goal they won't exit the flow by default.
+If you'd like them to exit the flow, click on the Goal step and activate "End the flow for a person if they reach this flow" in the step settings.

-You can also see a full list of every individual that hit the goa by clicking on "View People"
+You can also see a full list of every individual that hit the goal by clicking on the "View People" drill down button.

-If you haven’t set up any Goals or Exit Rules for your Series, then we won’t show these in the overall flow metrics by default.
+If you haven’t set up any Goals or end rules for your flow, then we won’t show these in the overall flow metrics by default.

-Let’s break down a few examples where you might want to use goals in your marketing campaigns.
+Let’s list a few examples where you might want to use Goals in your marketing campaigns.

 Goal: Convert trials to paying customers